Find advice about self care as you get older, from hearing, vision and eye care to foot care, staying warm and staying active.

 See the Action on Hearing Loss website for information and support for people with hearing loss and tinnitus.

-You can find local podiatrists and chiropodists services through the NHS Choices website.
+You can find local podiatrists and chiropodists services through the NHS website.

 Even if your eyesight appears fine you should have regular eye checks to diagnose any hidden conditions.
 The following can help you to maintain healthy eyes and sight:

-- Eating plenty of green leafy vegetables, such as curly kale and broccoli, having lots of fruit, such as oranges and kiwis, and eating oily fish regularly may help protect against some conditions;
+- eat plenty of green leafy vegetables, such as curly kale and broccoli; have lots of fruit, such as oranges and kiwis; and eat oily fish regularly which may help protect against some conditions;

-- Wearing sunglasses with a UV filter will protect eyes from harmful rays in sunlight; and
+- wear sunglasses with a UV filter to protect eyes from harmful rays in sunlight; and

-- Not smoking as smoking restricts the flow of blood and nutrients to the eyes and can increase the likelihood of developing conditions such as cataracts.
+- do not smoke, as smoking restricts the flow of blood and nutrients to the eyes and can increase the likelihood of developing conditions such as cataracts.

 See the Royal National Institute of Blind People website for information and support for people with sight loss.

-You can find local opticians services through the NHS Choices website.
-If you already have an eye condition, there are many practical things that can be done to make the most of your remaining vision and help you maintain your independence.
-See the equipment for people with sight problems page for the help available from social care services.
+You can find local opticians services through the NHS website.
+If you already have an eye condition, there are many practical things that can be done to help you maintain your independence.
+See our information about equipment for people with sight problems for the help available from social care services.

-See the NHS Choices pages below for more information on older people's healthcare:
+See the NHS pages below for more information on older people's healthcare: